ArcaneEngineer/ECS-tutorials/part5.md

 ### Result

-Since what we did was _almost_ pure refactoring, if we now run the code, the output does not differ (the only difference being that the simulation starts advanced by one tick) from part 4.
+Since what we did was _almost_ pure refactoring, if we now run the code, the output does not differ (the only difference being that the simulation starts advanced by one tick) from parts 2, 3, and 4.
+While it looks the same, we have made _many_ improvements since part 2.

 ![part2_tiny_tanks.png](https://ucarecdn.com/c204fb62-5e6d-43b5-afc4-87980adc47f1/)